 Microsoft Office Specialist (MOS) certification is the premier credential chosen by individuals seeking to validate their skills and advance their careers.
 Microsoft Office is a powerful service designed to unleash the best ideas, get things done and stay connected on the go.
 And possessing MOS certification shows the world that a student has the skills to harness the full features and functionality of Microsoft Office.
-Demonstration of increased performance, individual
+Demonstration of increased performance, individual differentiation, and personal confidence associated with individuals achieving MOS Certification.

-Fall Semester Hours
+Fall Semester Semester Hours

 COM 111 Business Computer Systems 4

-One of the below listed courses 2
+One of the below listed 2

+courses

 TOTAL 5/6

-differentiation, and personal confidence associated with individuals achieving MOS Certification.